jasedsouza/lootforspace/README.md

-# lootforspace
+# Loot For Space
- Loot for Space is randomized space adventurer gear generated and stored on chain
+Loot For Space is randomized space explorer gear generated and stored on chain.
+Stats, images, and other functionality are intentionally omitted for others to interpret.
+Feel free to use Loot For Space in any way you want.